 Sandpiper Gallery in Downtown Polson

-Sandpiper Gallery has a variety of art mediums on display and for sale.
+You will also find that Sandpiper has a variety of art mediums on display and for sale.
 Browse beautiful jewelry, paintings, ceramics, and much more.

-Sandpiper Gallery is a co-op run by local artists so you’re likely to meet a local artist just by going in the shop!
+Sandpiper Gallery is a co-op run by local artists so you’re likely to meet a local artist just by going into the shop!